 Calling cache operations: It is illegal to call any cache methods from this method.
 The outcome is undefined and it can cause a deadlock.

 API rationale: The recently loaded or inserted data is not passed in via a cache entry object.
-Using a cache entry is desirable for API design reasons to have a thinner interface.
-But the "real" entry can only be filled after the expiry policy is done, passing in an entry object would mean to build a temporary object, increasing GC load.
+Using a cache entry is desirable for API design reasons to have less parameter.
+But the "real" entry can only be filled after the expiry policy has been run, passing in an entry object would mean to build a temporary object, increasing GC load.
 Second, the properties that are needed by the implementation are available directly.
 The downside, OTOH, 4-arity breaks Java 8 lambdas.
+Time values: For performance reasons the long type is used to represent the time and not an object.
+Also it allows a simple offset calculation.

 key- the cache key used for inserting or loading